adamhancock/tmuxdev/README.md

 - Node.js 16+
 - tmux installed on your system
-- A project with `pnpm dev` script (or modify the source to use your preferred command)
+- A project with a `dev` script in package.json (or modify the source to use your preferred command)

 ## 💡 Why tmuxdev?